- Undergraduate Degrees

 - Alumni Spotlight

 Faculty Spotlight - Dr. Tim Vanderburg

-Dr. Tim Vanderburg is chair and associate professor of History for the Department of Social Sciences at Gardner-Webb University.
+Dr. Tim Vanderburg is chair and professor of History for the Department of Social Sciences at Gardner-Webb University.

 With a Doctor of Philosophy in History from Mississippi State University, a Master of Arts in History from the University of North Carolina at Charlotte, and a Bachelor of Arts from Gardner-Webb College, Dr. Vanderburg has taught numerous GWU history courses, including Western Civilization, Global Understanding, the U.S. in the Twentieth Century, the New South and North Carolina History.